 For details, see Registering an External Image File as a Private Image (Linux).
-After the image file is imported, view the value of NIC Multi-Queue on the page providing details about the image.
+After the image file is imported, view the value of NIC Multi-Queue on the image details page.

 - If the value is Supported, go to Create an ECS from the Private Image. - If the value is Not supported, go to Set NIC Multi-Queue for the Image.